Takuma Yoneda

 $ ip route add default via <address> dev <interface> # Add "default" route

 This lets us connect to the internet, but the configuration with ip-link is not persistent.
+A persistent configuration can be made with NetworkManager:

 $ sudo pacman -S networkmanager # Install